 IHE: iShares Dow Jones US Pharmaceuticals ETF

-This pharma ETF tracks the Dow Jones U.S. Select Pharmaceuticals Index, and some of the top holdings include Pfizer, Johnson and Johnson, and Merck.
+This pharma ETF tracks the Dow Jones U.S. Select Pharmaceuticals Index, and some of the top holdings include Pfizer, Johnson & Johnson, and Merck.

 PJP: Invesco Dynamic Pharmaceuticals ETF